 When we encounter more complex behavioral issues, we consult with a certified behaviorist or trainer to carefully evaluate the dog or cat, and determine the best approach for treatment and management, as well as what type of adopter might be the ideal fit.
 We also work with other shelters and breed-specific rescue groups to determine if they can find the right type of adopter.

-At NEAS, even if an animal has a medical condition that can’t be fixed but can be managed, we’ll try to place the dog or cat with an adopter willing to give it loving care during its remaining life.
+We provide medical care and life-saving surgeries.
+If an animal has a medical condition that can’t be fixed but can be managed, we’ll try to place the dog or cat with an adopter willing to give it loving care during its remaining life.

 Because the term “no kill” is often misunderstood, we want to ensure that our community understands what it means – to both the animal welfare field at large and to Northeast Animal Shelter.

 While there is no official definition of a “no-kill” shelter, the current standard in the animal welfare field is a “live release rate” or “save rate” of 90% or higher.
 Unfortunately, even as a no-kill shelter, there are times when we have to make the difficult decision to humanely euthanize animals who are terminally ill or in acute, irreversible pain or those considered dangerous to public safety.
 Like all shelters, NEAS has a responsibility to protect the public.

 NEAS is a privately funded, limited admission shelter.
 This means we are able to decide which animals we will take in.
 Like NEAS, most limited admission shelters tend to have very high “save rates.”

 At Northeast Animal Shelter, we view every pet’s life as precious.
 We’ve saved more than 133,000 pets since we were established, and we hope you will join us as we continue our fight to save many more each year.

 2017: 5,274 admissions, 7 died of illness, 3 returned to prior owner, 8 euthanized for medical, 2 euthanized for aggression